SRoos2025/CONVINCE-nutrition/README.md

 -We turn it back into a dataframe and recalculate bmi, bun, npcr, sci, lti and ultrafiltration rate.
 -We save this to “imputed_data_convince.Rdata”

+**3-Convince-IPCW**
+We load “imputed_data_convince.Rdata” which we created in 2-Convince-imputation We only want to use the imputed datasets so we filter out the imputation 0 (with NA’s/missings in it).
+We create a variable called inf_cens for informative censoring.
+The last row of each patient should be 1 if they stopped the study before the end for an informative reason.
+Stopping dialysis, kidney transplantation, clinical reasons, changed modality, patient decision or patient died are informative. (there are no more measurement points available and this is due to a reason that could have changed the nutritional value or UFR (other project) of interest).
+For example, patients with a worse nutritional status could die sooner and that could be the reason why they have no more npcr measurements.
+Just for the formality, we also create variable non_inf_cens which is for non informative censoring such as participant moved or Completed treatment.
+We recalculate baseline values for our mixed model later on, and we recalculate time as a continuous variable (time was not in the imputation process so we recalculate it).
+Next, we want to inspect how many people have informative censoring at each point.
+It seems that at visit 15, no one has informative censoring.
+At each visit point, the amount of informative censoring is below 100.
+We save what we have so far to "data_unweighted.Rdata" -we try to make a model across all visits, that predicts change of not being censored due to an informative reason.
+We estimate this based on clinical predictors.
+We calculate inverse probability ipcw.
+We see that after weighting, density curves show improved overlap.
+See also supplemental figure 1 of the publication.
+As the frequency of informative censoring was low, we also fit a generalized linear model per imputation but over all visits, and we perform sensitiviy analyses with that.

+5.2-CONVINCE-baseline-derivation.qmd
+First step is baseline derivation
+-We use the unimputed dataset (so we filter .imp=0 from “imputed_data_convince.Rdata”).
+We filter visit 0 to retrieve baseline information.
+-For baseline table, we selected some relevant aspects, and we will further refer to more complete baseline information in the original publication of the CONVINCE trial.
+For now, we selected
+#general information:     "country", "sex", "age",
+#vitals:    "sbp_pre", "dbp_pre", (blood pressure)
+#dialysis information:     "dial_vintage" (how long they have been on dialysis), "ktv_pre" (Kt/V as measure of dialysis adequacy), "blood_flow" (in the vascular access), "uf_vol" (ultrafiltration volume),
+#laboratory:    "creat_pre_umoll", "bun" (blood urea nitrogen), "crp_pre_mgdl", "hb_pre_mmoll", "urea_pre_mgdl",
+#variables of interest in analaysis nutrition:    "npcr", "lti", "sci", "bmi"
+-we plot histograms of each variable to inspect the normality, and then specify the variables which are not normally distributed.
+These will be represented as median with IQR.
+You can use render function to get the table into a word document